brython-dev/brython/www/doc/en/test.md

 As of this writing it is not full featured and supports online line step You will find documentation on how each function in the debugger works (in case you want to build on it)

+Currently only python language specific programs are suported.

 The debugger does not yet support input statements (as it is not run live but records the program states each line then replays it), a work around is soon planned tho.

 ####Brython_Debugger For Developers

-The debugger provides 4 hooks (on_debugging_started, on_step_update, on_debugging_end, on_last_step) which take a callback that you can decide to do whatever you want with.
+The debugger provides 3 hooks (on_debugging_started, on_step_update, on_debugging_end) which take a callback that you can decide to do whatever you want with.

 This debugger is still under development and changes will occur to the API